mkazmier/mkazmier.github.io/_posts/2020-12-08-mtlr_survival.md

     death).

 [^2]: Note that the potential functions need not actually correspond to
     probability distributions, i.e. can take arbitrary values.
-This is because undirected graphical models are *globally normalized*, in contrast to directed models (like a Markov chain), which are *locally normalized*.
+The global normalizing constant ensures that the model defines a valid probability distribution.